 Contingency days for any delays due to unforeseen circumstances

 After our successful climb we retrace to Lukla for a flight back to Kathmandu via Pheriche, Namche and finally to Lukla.
 On our last night, we celebrate our successful completion of expedition with our Sherpa guides and porters who we’ve got to know so well & are now good friends

 Day 53 - Fly back to Kathmandu [1,350m/4,430ft]

 Take an early morning flight from Lukla to Kathmandu.
 We will be transferred to hotel in a private vehicle in Kathmandu.
 Take leisure and soothe your aching limbs from long and tiring climb.

 Finally, the undeniable day of departure arrives.
-Thank you for joining us on this climb and it has been a pleasure getting to know you during this time.
-We hope this venture has enriched your experience with happy memories.
-You will be assisted in your last minute preparation.
+Thank you for joining us on this climb and it has been a pleasure being a part of your expedition.
 Our representative will take you to Tribhuvan International Airport three hours before your scheduled flight.
 Keep in touch and hope to hear from you soon.
 Bon voyage for a safe and pleasant trip home.

 - Everest expedition royalty fees (USD 11,000)